deep5deep/news_articles/README.md

 - Automated download of news articles from Telegram channels
 - Organized file storage by date
+- **Separate emails for each newspaper** - Indian Express and The Hindu sent as separate emails
 - Email delivery with Dublin timezone timestamp
 - Support for multiple email recipients
 - **Smart date format handling** - Tries different date formats (with/without leading zeros) if the initial download fails